zuki/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 +};
 +
 +//--------------------------------------------------------------------------------------------------
-+// プライベート定義
++// Private Definitions
 +//--------------------------------------------------------------------------------------------------
 +
-+// PL011 UARTレジスタ
++// PL011 UART registers.
 +//
-+// 記述は"PrimeCell UART (PL011) Technical Reference Manual" r1p5から採った
++// Descriptions taken from "PrimeCell UART (PL011) Technical Reference Manual" r1p5.
 +register_bitfields! {
 +    u32,
 +
-+    /// フラグレジスタ
++    /// Flag Register.
 +    FR [
-+        /// 送信FIFOが空。このビットの意味は、ラインコントロールレジスタ
++        /// Transmit FIFO empty.
+The meaning of this bit depends on the state of the FEN bit in the
-+        /// (LCR_H）のFENビットの状態に依存する。
++        /// Line Control Register, LCR_H.
 +        ///
-+        /// - FIFOが無効(FEN=0)の場合、送信ホールディングレジスタが空の時にこのビットがセットされる。
-+        /// - FIFOが有効(FEN=10な場合、送信FIFOが空の時にこのビットがセットされる。
-+        /// - このビットは、送信シフトレジスタにデータがあるか否かは示さない。
++        /// - If the FIFO is disabled, this bit is set when the transmit holding register is empty.
++        /// - If the FIFO is enabled, the TXFE bit is set when the transmit FIFO is empty.
++        /// - This bit does not indicate if there is data in the transmit shift register.
 +        TXFE OFFSET(7) NUMBITS(1) [],
 +
-+        /// 送信FIFOが満杯。このビットの意味は、ラインコントロールレジスタ
++        /// Transmit FIFO full.
+The meaning of this bit depends on the state of the FEN bit in the
-+        /// (LCR_H）のFENビットの状態に依存する。
++        /// LCR_H Register.
 +        ///
-+        /// - FIFOが無効(FEN=0)の場合、送信ホールディングレジスタが満杯の時にこのビットがセットされる。
-+        /// - FIFOが有効(FEN=10な場合、送信FIFOが満杯の時にこのビットがセットされる。
++        /// - If the FIFO is disabled, this bit is set when the transmit holding register is full.
++        /// - If the FIFO is enabled, the TXFF bit is set when the transmit FIFO is full.
 +        TXFF OFFSET(5) NUMBITS(1) [],
 +
-+        /// 受信FIFOが空。このビットの意味は、ラインコントロールレジスタ
++        /// Receive FIFO empty.
+The meaning of this bit depends on the state of the FEN bit in the
-+        /// (LCR_H）のFENビットの状態に依存する。
++        /// LCR_H Register.
 +        ///
-+        /// - FIFOが無効(FEN=0)の場合、受信ホールディングレジスタが空の時にこのビットがセットされる。
-+        /// - FIFOが有効(FEN=10な場合、受信FIFOが空の時にこのビットがセットされる。
++        /// - If the FIFO is disabled, this bit is set when the receive holding register is empty.
++        /// - If the FIFO is enabled, the RXFE bit is set when the receive FIFO is empty.
 +        RXFE OFFSET(4) NUMBITS(1) [],
-+        /// 受信FIFOが満杯。このビットの意味は、ラインコントロールレジスタ
-+        /// (LCR_H）のFENビットの状態に依存する。
-+        ///
-+        /// - FIFOが無効(FEN=0)の場合、受信ホールディングレジスタが満杯の時にこのビットがセットされる。
-+        /// - FIFOが有効(FEN=10な場合、受信FIFOが満杯の時にこのビットがセットされる。
-+        RXFF OFFSET(6) NUMBITS(1) [],
 +
-+        /// UARTがビジー。このビットが1にセットされている場合、UARTはデータの
-+        /// 送信中でビジーである。バイト送信が完了する（ストップビットを
-+        /// すべてのビットがシフトレジスタから送信される）までこのビットは
++        /// UART busy.
+If this bit is set to 1, the UART is busy transmitting data.
+This bit remains
++        /// set until the complete byte, including all the stop bits, has been sent from the shift
-+        /// セットされ続ける。
++        /// register.
 +        ///
-+        /// 送信FIFOが空でなくなると、UARTが有効か否かにかかわらず、
++        /// This bit is set as soon as the transmit FIFO becomes non-empty, regardless of whether
-+        /// 直ちにこのビットはセットされる。
++        /// the UART is enabled or not.
 +        BUSY OFFSET(3) NUMBITS(1) []
 +    ],
 +
-+    /// 通信速度整数除数レジスタ
++    /// Integer Baud Rate Divisor.
 +    IBRD [
-+        /// 通信速度除数の整数部分
++        /// The integer baud rate divisor.
 +        BAUD_DIVINT OFFSET(0) NUMBITS(16) []
 +    ],
 +
-+    /// 通信速度小数除数レジスタ
++    /// Fractional Baud Rate Divisor.
 +    FBRD [
-+        ///  通信速度除数の小数部分
++        ///  The fractional baud rate divisor.
 +        BAUD_DIVFRAC OFFSET(0) NUMBITS(6) []
 +    ],
 +
-+    /// ラインコントロールレジスタ
++    /// Line Control Register.
 +    LCR_H [
-+        /// ワード長。このビットは送信または受信する1フレームのデータビット数を
++        /// Word length.
+These bits indicate the number of data bits transmitted or received in a
-+        /// 示す。
++        /// frame.
 +        #[allow(clippy::enum_variant_names)]
 +        WLEN OFFSET(5) NUMBITS(2) [
 +            FiveBit = 0b00,